People all across the globe are working to push the boundaries on what it means to become one of the most modern cities in the world.

-People all around the world are working to push the boundaries on what it means to be a modern city.
 These ten cities have used their forward-thinking and innovative efforts in technology, architecture, city planning, and social issues to become models of modernity.
-Take a look at the ten locales, and pick out which one you’re traveling to next.
+Take a look at these 10 locales, and pick out which one you’re traveling to next.

 Rising skyscrapers, flashing neon signs, contemporary architecture, and bustling streets filled with the newest technology set the scene in one of the world’s most modern cities.
 A superpower in smartphone technology, robotics, and automobiles, Tokyo is famed for being one of the most advanced cities in the world.
 The city is keeping up with modern trends by investing in an emerging startup scene full of young brainiacs with big ideas.
 One Tokyo-based startup created a ring that, connected to a smartphone via Bluetooth, can make an electronic payment at the wave of a hand.
 The city even has dating salons to join pairs of startup-loving singles.
 A walk around Tokyo could lead you to meet a robot on the street, find the world’s tallest tower, or wander into an electronics store that’s six floors tall.